 It was our primary goal to design a device compatible with commercial accessories.
 That is why our camera trap is powered by two regular AA batteries, can be mounted on any commercial camera tripod with 1/4“ screw, saves images to microSD card.

 Visual confirmation of an alarm is critical at any time of the day, that is why we equipped the device with the IR illumination.
 Images quality allows identifying a trespasser at the distance of 30 m at night up to 60 m during the daylight hours.

 As the control unit had to be convenient for quick missions, we developed a special design to make it suitable for constant wear on the forearm by equipping it with a simple fastening system.

-The control unit has been equipped with the water-proof casing, impact-resistant color display, GPS/GLONASS modules, and AA batteries power supply.
+The control unit has been equipped with the water-proof casing, impact-resistant color display, GPS/GLONASS modules, and two AA batteries power supply.
 For purposes of higher reliability, the device keeps operating even when one of the battery elements is low.
 The friendly graphic user interface allows the user to easily monitor the operation of all sensors in real time.

 The weight of the sensors set in standard configuration (11 devices) does not exceed 8 kg.
 The backpack specially designed for the system allows transporting all components by only one person.
 At that, each system component is equipped with the individual MOLLE pouch, which allows all group members to take part in equipment transportation.

 This project turned out to be one of the most complicated challenges that we've faced earlier.
 Despite all the difficulties, we managed to achieve the required performance characteristics for each component and seamlessly unite them into one system.
 Each element fulfills its unique function.
 The system is flexible and can be used in a variety of scenarios.

 Due to its weatherproof design, extremely small size and weight, long period of unattended operation with regular AA batteries (6 days), our T-UGS system can successfully compete not only with domestic but also with foreign security systems.